 Small Steps to Big Goals: Unpacking Carbon Footprinting for Financial Institutions

-For financial institutions to support the low-carbon journey, a fundamental understanding of their own carbon footprint must be established before developing pathways and trajectories towards carbon neutrality targets.
-This training, co-organized by the Alliance for Green Commercial Banks and the Carbon Trust, explores the importance of establishing a robust and reliable baseline footprint and the different approaches to carbon footprint measurement.Read More
+The journey towards a low-carbon future in Asia has been accelerated by a growth in national ambitions to achieve carbon neutrality and net zero emissions.
+For banks to support this journey, a fundamental understanding of their own carbon footprint must be established before developing pathways and trajectories towards carbon neutrality targets.
+In this virtual event, experts from the Carbon Trust deep dived into the importance of establishing a robust and reliable baseline footprint and the different approaches to carbon footprint measurement.Read More

 September 14, 2022